 Kaplan, Benjamin.
 "The Future of the Jewish Family."
 Box 4, Folder 2.
 Coll 78, Benjamin Kaplan Papers.
 University Archives and Acadiana Manuscripts Collection, Edith Garland Dupré Library, University of Louisiana at Lafayette, Lafayette, LA.
 8 March 2017.

 Fees are subject to change without notice.
 Service delivery fees for staff-produced items may be included in addition to regular assessed fees.
-Please contact Special Collections for further information.
+Contact Special Collections for further information.

 Service fees for staff-produced items